freebsd/freebsd-quarterly/2020q4/aarch64-vmware.md

 being.

 The VMCI driver is currently not compiling at all.
-This driver has sections x86 assembly code that will need to be converted over to ARM.
+This driver has sections of x86 assembly code that will need to be converted over to ARM.
 This would be a great area for anyone to look into that is experienced converting assembly language!